microsoft/fluentui/packages/office-ui-fabric-react/src/components/MessageBar/docs/MessageBarBestPractices.md

 #### Close button

-Always offer a quick way for people to close a message bar.
-The exception is subscription expiration messages, which must remain open until the issue is resolved.
+Always offer a quick way for people to close a message bar, unless there is an issue that must be resolved immediately, such as an expired subscription.